Fender's Telecaster gives intermediate guitar players a beloved model to shred on whether they're right- or left-handed.

 This 60s-style design is perfect for those looking for a classic rock aesthetic.

 Four-way switch offers plenty of different tones with single-coil pickups.
 Alder body and maple neck offer durability.
 Features a unique design and construction.

 A beginner-friendly electric guitar with a rustic maple body that gives it a violin-like finish.

 This vintage tremolo guitar comes from a trusted name in musical instruments at an affordable cost.
 The rustic design gives it a smoky jazz aesthetic, and with custom dials and beginner-friendly design, it's a great gift for interested musicians.

 This semi-hollow mahogany guitar gives out clean acoustic sound on its own and connects to your app for the blues and country riffing.

 It doesn't look like your standard acoustic electric guitar.
 The classic design gives it professional flare.
 The pickup controls help you reach your ideal tone.
 Customers love its clean, crisp sound both plugged and unplugged.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 In the wise words of Radiohead, anyone can play guitar — so if you've ever had the urge to shred on stage, or simply learn some of your favorite songs, it's never too late to pick up an axe and channel your inner rockstar.

-But buying an electric guitar can be a challenge, especially if you're a brand new player, or you're purchasing one as a gift.
+However, choosing an electric guitar can be a challenge, especially if you're a brand new player, or you're selecting one as a gift.
 An electric guitar can be an expensive purchase, so you don't want to make the wrong choice and end up with a sub-par instrument.